 Shit in.
 Shit out.
 Yeah, the law of attraction is that simple.

 If you are in a negative state, then step back from your work.
 Do not plow through it.
 Find your center again.
 Then come back and finish, with grace, ease, and a fresh point of view.
 You will solve problems 100x easier and get things done way faster.

 There is literally nothing more important than feeling good in the present moment.
-Nothing is more important to creating the future experience of your desires, than feeling good right now.
-That includes the work you are creating in this moment.
+Nothing is more important to creating the future experience of your desires than feeling good right now.
+That includes the work you are creating at this moment.